Useful Phrases to Impress the HR in a Job Interview

 - Learning new skills and working on various roles

 - Winning an award

-It is in this phase when you can convince the interviewer that you will be committed to your role in the company for long-term.
+It is in this phase when you can convince the interviewer that you will be committed to your role in the company for the long-term.
 Your promise of dedication to perform well and to help improve the company would mean a lot.

 These useful phrases to impress the HR in a job interview will come handy to you.
 However, remember that it is not just what you say that matters, but how you say it carries weight as well.
-You cannot just blurt out these statements or you will appear robotic.
+You cannot just blurt out these statements, or you will appear robotic.
 The key is to know yourself well and to know your job role well enough.